select — wait for events on a set of streams

 Difference to CPython

-This function is a MicroPython extension.
+This method is a MicroPython extension.